 Market Review

-U.S. stocks finished another week with losses.
-The Dow Jones Industrial Average lost 2.5% over the week to 28,256.03.
-The S&P 500 booked a weekly loss of 2.1% to close at 3,225.52.
-On Friday, both the Dow and S&P 500 recorded their biggest one day falls since August.
-The Nasdaq shed 1.8 percent for the week to end at 9,150.94.
-After all three benchmark indexes saw record highs earlier in January, for the year to date the Dow is now down 1% and the S&P 500 is down 0.2%, while the technology heavy Nasdaq index is still up 2%.
-Most key S&P sectors ended in negative territory for the week, led by energy.
-The utilities sector was the only gainer.
-The CBOE Volatility Index (VIX), widely considered the best gauge of fear in the market, jumped to 18.8.
+U.S. stocks finished the holiday-shortened week sharply higher Thursday, with the main indexes recovering about half of their losses that were racked up in late March.
+For the week, the Dow Jones Industrial Average rocketed 12.7% to close at 23,719.37.
+The S&P 500 finished at 2,789.82 and gained 12.1% this week for its best weekly performance since 1974!
+The Nasdaq booked a weekly gain of 10.6% and closed at 8,153.58, its best week since 2009.
+From its recent March 23 low, the Dow is up 25.0%, the S&P 500 is up 22.3% from that point and the Nasdaq is up 18.2%.
+All key S&P sectors succeeded to close in positive territory for the week, led by the materials sector.
+The CBOE Volatility Index (VIX), widely considered the best gauge of fear in the market, dropped to 41.7.
 Read MoreYou are currently viewing a placeholder content from X. To access the actual content, click the button below.
 Please note that doing so will share data with third-party providers.

 More Information